rjhildre/AGOL-layer-updates/README.md

-These scripts are used to automate the updating of ArcGIS Online operational layers used in our organization, particularyly to ensure that web maps and ArcGIS Collector applications have the most current data available in our corperate databases.
+These scripts are used to automate the updating of ArcGIS Online operational layers used in our organization, particularly to ensure that web maps and ArcGIS Collector applications have the most current data available in our corporate databases.

 ## Modules
 ---

 ### **update_vector_tile_layers**

-Using and existing ArcGIS Pro project that contains a map, and a premade empty feature class in the web mercato projection (WKID 3857), this module
+Using and existing ArcGIS Pro project that contains a map, and a premade empty feature class in the web Mercator projection (WKID 3857), this module
 will:

 1. Remove all existing layer files from the map.
-2. Add a blank layer to the map that is in the web mercator projection (WKID 3857).
-This is nessecary so that the map is in the right projection for packaging in the Arcgis/google/bing maps tiling scheme
+2. Add a blank layer to the map that is in the web Mercator projection (WKID 3857).
+This is necessary so that the map is in the right projection for packaging in the Arcgis/google/Bing maps tiling scheme
 3. Add the layers specified in the vector_layers dictionary to the map.
    The keys represent the name of the vector tile package(vtpk).